DizNicolasAmor/interviews-practice/CSS.md

   - What are the advantages of using CSS?
   - What are the limitations of CSS?
   - How to add CSS to a HTML file?
+  - Which type of CSS addition has the highest priority?
 - [Frameworks](#frameworks)
    - What is a CSS framework?
    - Name some CSS frameworks